daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 You will hear the note G, still on an accordion, still in the fifth octave.

-> TODO: talk about how this doesn't _feel_ like a client/server setup, but under
+The Alda v2 REPL loads instantaneously, and you can immediately start entering lines of input into your REPL session after you run `alda repl`.
+It doesn't _feel_ like a client/server setup, but under the hood, it is.

-> the hood, it is.
-Then, talk about what we can do with that.
+> TODO: talk more about what we can do with the client/server model

 # Notes